BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 • you don’t need to buy any hosting for them

-In essence, both tools aim to let you build an online store without needing to code anything.
-You just pick a template from the range provided, upload your products, set your prices and you are — in theory at least — good to go.
+Significantly, both tools technically let you build an online store without needing to code anything.
+You pick a template from the range provided, upload your products, set your prices and you are — in theory, at least — good to go.

 A free Shopify theme, 'Origin'